Byont-Ventures/hackathon/STRETCH.md

 - You should at least use the [ERC1155](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/), [ERC721A](https://www.erc721a.org/) or [ERC721Psi](https://github.com/estarriolvetch/ERC721Psi) standard.

-## Stretch Challenge 10: Allowlisting with Merkle Trees ✅
+## Stretch Challenge 10: Allowlisting With Merkle Trees ✅

 Sometimes, the demand for the NFTs within a project outweighs the supply.
 In this case, users need a guarantee to mint such NFTs.
 If a project wants to reward the most supportive and early community members, they may opt to put them on a allowlist.
 Users included in the allowlist are guaranteed to mint x amount of NFTs, usually in a private mint phase during which only allow-listed members can mint.
 After that, the mint goes public, and the public is also allowed to mint.